Exploring the Impacts of CO2 Emissions on the Great Barrier Reef

 Carbon Dioxide (CO2) is a transparent gas and natural component of air, that acts as a greenhouse gas in the atmosphere.
 It is generally harmless in small quantities but can affect severely as the quantities rise, especially indoors where ventilation is low and indoor air cannot recirculate.
-It can impact sleep patterns, productivity, concentration levels, etc.
+Hence, it can impact sleep patterns, productivity, concentration levels, etc.

 CO2 helps plants in the process of photosynthesis, a process through which plants make their food.
-Many animals and humans both depend on plants for their survival, therefore photosynthesis is important for the survival of plants, animals, and humans.
+Many animals and humans both depend on plants for their survival.
+Therefore photosynthesis is important for the survival of plants, animals, and humans.

 CO2 is commonly measured in PPM (Parts Per Million).
 ASHRAE (The American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommended that carbon dioxide levels indoors should be maintained below 1000 ppm.